Ain't Talkin' 'bout Dub

 "Ain't Talkin' 'bout Dub" is a song by English electronic music group Apollo 440.
-It was released in February 1997 as the second single from their second studio album, Electro Glide in Blue (1997).
+It was released in February 1997 by Stealth Sonic and Sony Records as the second single from their second studio album, Electro Glide in Blue (1997).
 Successful on the charts in Europe, it peaked at number one in Romania and within the Top 10 in Denmark, Finland, Norway, Sweden (number two) and the UK.

 The song is based on a sample of the lead guitar line of American rock group Van Halen's 1978 song "Ain't Talkin' 'bout Love".
-The beginning of the song contains a sample from the 1971 SF film The Andromeda Strain.
+The beginning of the song contains a sample from the 1971 science-fiction film The Andromeda Strain.

 The single's front cover features a photograph of Member of Parliament Jeremy Thorpe wearing Jimi Hendrix's Gibson Flying V guitar backstage at a Jimi Hendrix Experience concert at the Royal Festival Hall in 1967.